beeradmoore/dlss-swapper/README.md

 Please come and share your DLSS exprience over in [r/DLSS_Swapper](https://www.reddit.com/r/DLSS_Swapper/).

 ## How do I get it?
+> **Note:**
+> DLSS Swapper is currently unavailable on the Windows Store.
+It will hopefully be restored soon.
+If you'd like to know more please see this [comment](https://github.com/beeradmoore/dlss-swapper/issues/96#issuecomment-1320977249).

-Install from the [Microsoft Store](https://www.microsoft.com/store/apps/9NNL4H1PTJBL), or look at our [manual install instructions](https://beeradmoore.github.io/dlss-swapper/install/).
+~~Install from the [Microsoft Store](https://www.microsoft.com/store/apps/9NNL4H1PTJBL)~~, or look at our [manual install instructions](https://beeradmoore.github.io/dlss-swapper/install/).

 ## How do I use it?